 Right to withdraw consent: If we rely on your consent to process your Personal Data, you have the right to withdraw that consent at any time.
 This will not affect the lawfulness of processing based on your prior consent.

-For questions, comments or assistance with any issue in the United States, we invite you to email us at email@example.com or call: 510.559.9045.
+For questions, comments or assistance with any issue, we invite you to email us at email@example.com or call: 510.559.9045.